Rapid change will wait for no CTO

 “There are tech companies out there that will only take on university graduates – they’re missing out on such a massive pool of talented people.
 Everyone can be a developer.”

 Chubb Fire and Security recognised the need to address its tech skills gap while ensuring long-term talent retention.
-We helped Chubb created a robust tech apprenticeship programme designed to develop both entry-level and advanced tech professionals.
-This initiative has led to improved retention rates and has equipped the company with the in-house talent necessary to meet changing business needs.
+We helped Chubb create a robust tech apprenticeship programme designed to develop both entry-level and advanced tech professionals.
+This initiative has improved retention rates and equipped the company with the in-house talent necessary to meet changing business needs.

 Developing future-ready tech skills

-The Apprenticeship Levy is an opportunity for CTOs to build a highly skilled, motivated, and future-ready tech team.
+The Apprenticeship Levy allows CTOs to build a highly-skilled, motivated, and future-ready tech team.
 By strategically investing in apprenticeships, tech leaders can address skills shortages, foster innovation, and ensure their workforce is prepared for the future of work.